Museums, historic sites, great camps, scenic railroads, observatories.

 The Robert Louis Stevenson Cottage Museum in Saranac Lake, New York, was the residence of the famous author of Dr. Jekyll and Mr. Hyde and Treasure Island.
 It preserves his personal belongings and is the world's first site dedicated to Ste…

-Sail Adirondacks is a crewed sailboat charter service with bases in Saranac Lake and Port Henry on Lake Champlain.
-They offer crewed sailing experiences and learn-to-sail lessons on a fleet of classic sailboats.
+A crewed sailboat charter operation with bases in Saranac Lake and Port Henry on Lake Champlain, running learn-to-sail lessons and skippered cruises on a fleet of classic sailboats.

 Schumann Preserve at Pilot Knob offers a moderately steep, 0.7-mile hike to a gazebo with expansive views of Lake George and the Adirondacks.
 An additional blue trail leads to a seasonal waterfall.